Storm King Art Center, New YorkHistorical & Cultural Sites

 • Lunch (1:00 PM - 2:00 PM): Picnic or Outdoor Cafe

-Enjoy a picnic lunch at one of the designated picnic areas, or grab a seasonal bite at the Outdoor Cafe.
+Enjoy a leisurely lunch.
+You can either bring your own picnic to enjoy at the designated picnic areas near the North Meadow or South Fields, or grab a seasonal bite from the Outdoor Cafe.

 • Afternoon (2:00 PM - 5:00 PM): South Fields & Museum Hill